Niksu-t/Stunlock/tests/README.md

 # Tests

-Tests are ran automatically by the CI/CD pipeline.
-Tests are user acceptance tests built with the Robot framework.
+Tests are ran automatically by the CI/CD pipeline (not implemented).
+Tests are user acceptance and unit tests made with the Robot framework.

 # How to run